-With over 200 members belonging to the CCSC, it is one of the largest clubs in the United States.
+With over 200 members, CCSC is one of the largest clubs in the United States.

 In 1993 Jim Hurst, a long time member, wrote a nice essay about the early history of CCSC titled, “What Makes Caesar Creek Tick” that was published in the July 1993 issue of SOARING.

 In 2014 Bob Root provided some of his stories about the history of CCSC.

 Read Bill Maxwell’s report of the 1984 initiation of the competition with nearby soaring clubs to be in possession of the eagle trophy.